vinodhs1988/Fish-Species/README.md

 ### Upcoming improvements
  1. Snapshot for UI testing
- 2. Creating seperate package/pof for maintaining UI components and networking
+ 2. Creating seperate package/pod for maintaining UI components and networking
- 3. Maintain screen navigation in one place (coodinator pattern)
+ 3. Maintain screen navigation in one place (coordinator pattern)